Western Institute of Nanoelectronics

-WIN is one of four research centers within the Nanoelectronics Research Initiative.
-Dr. Kang L. Wang serves as Director of the Center.
+WIN is one of four research centers within the Nanoelectronics Research Initiative (NRI).
+Dr. Kang L. Wang serves as director.
 Current WIN university participants include four University of California campuses (Los Angeles, Berkeley, Santa Barbara and Irvine) and Stanford University, Denver University, Portland State University, and University of Iowa.

-NRI's goal is to develop a radical, yet practical, new device that continues scaling of semiconductors beyond the predominantly silicon content found in chips that power today's computers and electronics.
-The aim is to demonstrate feasibility of such devices in simple circuits during the next 5–10 years.
 NRI is a research initiative of the Nanoelectronics Research Corporation (NERC).
-And NERC in turn is a subsidiary of the Semiconductor Research Corporation.
+NERC in turn is a subsidiary of the Semiconductor Research Corporation.